Portland Winter Ice Rink

 Annual ice rink in Portland, Oregon, U.S.

 The Portland Winter Ice Rink is an ice rink, temporarily installed during winter months in Portland, Oregon, United States.
 Prosper Portland launched the project for the 2023–2024 season, and popular demand prompted the economic development organization to organize the rink again for the 2024–2025 season.

+Budget limitations prevented Prosper Portland from installing the rink for the 2025–2026 season.